ArchSid/EU_AI_Act_Ontology/docs/evaluation_structural_metrics.md

 ## Overview

 This evaluation measures the ontology's internal structure using eight automated metrics.
-No manual annotation or gold standard is required — the script analyses the serialised ontology file directly.
+No manual annotation or gold standard is required, the script analyses the serialised ontology file directly.

 **Script:** `scripts/05_evaluate.py`
 **Input:** `ontology/eu-ai-act.ttl`